ishagoel1603/Meta_data-app-using-streamlit/README.md

 # Downloading the source code
 Clone the Repository (Recommended) If you have git installed, this is a recommended approach as you can quickly sync and stay up to date with the latest version.
 This is also a preferred way of downloading the code if you decide to contribute to the project.

-$ git clone https://github.com/aarkeshsharma/MetaData-App.git Download the code as a zip file
+$ git clone https://github.com/ishagoel1603/Meta_data-app-using-streamlit Download the code as a zip file

 # Build & Run
 Before we dive into building and running a fully featured Web App,ensure that you've read the following.

 This is a Web App running in Streamlit!

-U should have a VS code for smooth running

 Create a Virtual env with all the scripts activated

 Download pip install -r requirement.txt

 # Author
-aarkeshsharma

-# License
-Copyright (c) 2021-present, Aarkesh Sharma aarkeshsharma@gmail.com

-# Your reviews & comments are valuable
-# Thank You!!
+Isha goel